ssenmosip/mosip-temp-documentation/ID-Authentication-APIs.md

   "requestTime": "2019-02-15T10:01:57.086+05:30",
   "transactionID": "1234567890",
   "requestedAuth": {
-    "otp": false,
-    "demo": false,
     "bio": true
   },
   "consentObtained": true,
   "individualId": "9830872690593682",
   "individualIdType": "USERID",
-  "keyIndex": "<thumbprint of the public key certficate used for enryption of sessionKey.
+  "keyIndex": "<thumbprint of the public key certificate used for encryption of sessionKey.
 This is necessary for key rotaion>", "requestSessionKey": "<encrypted with MOSIP public key and encoded session key>", "requestHMAC": "<sha256 of the request block before encryption and the hash is encrypted using the requestSessionKey>", "request": {